 - There may be circumstances in which an employee's basic salary should be permanently adjusted outside of the regular salary progression or merit review process.
-In such cases, a recommendation may be authorized for a discretionary salary adjustment (see ).
+In such cases, a recommendation may be authorized for a discretionary salary adjustment (see Accountability for the Management of Human Resources Handbook).
 Before recommending discretionary salary adjustments, managers should seek guidance from their Human Resources representative.

 - Since Discretionary Salary Adjustments are changes to basic salary, they are pensionable earnings and modify benefits coverage.
 They are also subject to union dues, if applicable, and to any deductions required by law (i.e.: taxes and Employment Insurance, etc.).
 It is the responsibility of the supervisor to inform the employee of these implications.

 - Isolated locations allowances are provided in order to assist the Corporation in:

 - hiring qualified people required to provide service to isolated locations;

 - ensuring equitable treatment for locally hired employees and those hired or transferred from outside the isolated location;

 - maintaining an employee/employer relationship in isolated locations which distances the Corporation from involvement in the personal lives of the employees and which is consistent with the intent of Human Rights legislation;

 - supporting the integration of Corporation employees into the local community.